hashirykw/SMK/README.md

 # Sir Mehboob Khan — Academy Website

 Three self-contained pages. **All CSS and JavaScript are inlined** — there are no `.css` or `.js` files.
-Only images and the syllabus PDFs are external.
+Only images and the syllabus PDFs are external, and they all sit at the repo root.

 ```bash
 python3 -m http.server 8000     # then open http://localhost:8000